04samuell/fallingsand/README.md

 ## Try it for yourself

+To play follow these steps:
-To play, download the jar file from here [FallingSand jar file] (https://github.com/04samuell/fallingsand/blob/main/FallingSand.jar) or download <code>FallingSand.jar</code> from root of project directory.
+- Download the jar file: [FallingSand jar file] https://github.com/04samuell/fallingsand/blob/main/FallingSand.jar (also available in root of project directory).
-Run the project by navigating to directory containing <code>.jar</code> file and run <code>java -jar FallingSand.jar</code>.
+- Run the project by navigating to directory containing <code>.jar</code> file and run <code>java -jar FallingSand.jar</code>.

 ## Gradle